AdielEstrada/Server2016_Setup/README.md

 <img src="https://i.ibb.co/LgfpPNn/13-Windows-setup.png">

 A good practice is to verify the information before we click next.
 In my case, the information is correct, so we click next.

+A screen saying "Install Now" will pop-up.
+Click Install Now.

+Various options for download will appear.
+Choose the Windows Server 2016 Standard Evaluation (Desktop Experience).
+This will allow us to use Server 2016 like a computer.
+On the bottom, it explains that this version uses a GUI or Graphical User Interface.
+It's basically telling you it's going to look like windows, rather than just being a command-line.
+Once we select this option, we click next.